-I originally studied the principles and practice of a number of complementary medicine modalities in a bid to understand their methods.
+I originally studied the principles and practice of a number of complementary medicine modalities in a bid to understand their philosophies and methods.
 In so doing I discovered a common thread between all: that is, energy, in its various forms and manifestation, but especially as a quintessential constant.

-* Hundreds of pounds of plant material is required to produce a relatively small amount of essential oil, thus, it is important to be mindful of the ecological footprint incurred when producing and consuming essential oils (such as, sustainable farming or wild harvest methods, sourcing and using locally grown and distilled essential oils, optimum distillation conditions, and so on).
+Hundreds of pounds of plant material is required to produce a relatively small amount of essential oil, thus, it is important to be mindful of the ecological footprint incurred when producing and consuming essential oils (such as, sustainable farming or wild harvest methods, sourcing and using locally grown and distilled essential oils, optimum distillation conditions, and so on).
 Nature provides essential oils in very small amounts in their natural form; thus, we should take a ‘leaf’ from natures book and use essential oils sparingly and sustainably, reserving their intense use for acute short-term scenarios (such as, occasional environmental cleansing and fumigation, or remedies for ‘flu, infections, viruses, and to support mood and emotion as and when required, and so on – perfumes should be worn sparingly, subtly, as a treasure, a lovely gift).

 It takes 35 pounds of lavender flowers to produce just 15ml of essential oil (or approximately 300 drops), 2,500 to 4,000 kg of rose petals to produce just 1 kg of rose essence.
 Just one drop of essential oil is equivalent to 15-40 cups of medicinal tea or up to 10 teaspoons of tincture.

-I try to balance my time and activity to move my mode between working, resting, nourishing, socialising, exercising, creating, and helping.
+I try to balance my time and activity so I move my mode between working, resting, nourishing, socialising, exercising, creating, and helping.
 I don’t like to tell anyone else how to live their lives, but I think we help each other by being consciously compassionate, living from our best intention, and ’being present’.

 You will find much more information about about essential oils here: